 Damn it just get your work out there. | Strive for excellence first.

-We are pushed to create anything we love no matter how ridiculous it might seem; Just let it go, they say.
-But somehow we are plagued by thoughts of getting excellent first – that gnawing perfection – before exposing ourselves to the public.
+We are pushed to create anything we love no matter how ridiculous it might seem.
+Just let it go, they say.
+Still, we are plagued by thoughts of getting excellent first—that gnawing perfection—before exposing ourselves to judgment.

 Still, we can view the practice of creating whatever we want as a breakthrough from ugly to not-so-ugly to beautiful.
 Constantly tossing our work out there is the first step.
 Excellence becomes a journey.